Namni and Ḫazzi: Mythology

 Namni and Ḫazzi understood as deities play no role in any of the myths considered to be a part of the so-called Kumarbi Cycle.
 However, the mountain Ḫazzi is the residence of Teššub in the Song of Ḫedammu and in the Song of Ullikummi he observes the eponymous monster from its peak.

-In the myth Mount Pišaiša, Namni and Ḫazzi appear in the final section of the preserved text.
+In the myth of Mount Pišaiša, Namni and Ḫazzi appear in the final section of the preserved text.
 It is not presently possible to evaluate if they are portrayed as enemies of the weather god in this case, or if they are only mentioned as members of his entourage.
-Alfonso Archi has proposed that while they are well attested as members of his entourage, the myth might describe their subjugation.
+Alfonso Archi has proposed that while they are well attested in the latter role, the myth might describe their subjugation.
 Based on their presence it has been proposed that this composition originated in inland Syria.
 The İmamkullu relief might be a depiction of the deities appearing in this myth, including Namni and Ḫazzi.
 Allusions to the conflict between Teššub and the mountain gods have also been identified in a myth dealing with the deity Eltara, presumably related to the Ugaritic god El.